domsson/falcon/README.md

 # Falcon Elevator

-This is an attempt to create a set of open source LSL scripts that can operate a somewhat realistic elevator system for use in Second Life.
+This is an attempt to create a set of open source LSL scripts for the operation of elevator systems in Second Life.

-Currently, the [Delta Elevator] is the most sophisticated elevator system on the Second Life market - by far.
+Currently, the [Delta Elevator](https://marketplace.secondlife.com/p/delta-elevator/15062326) is the most sophisticated elevator system on the Second Life market - by far.
 However, its scripts are closed source.
 This means using the Delta elevator will introduce _no-mod_ scripts to any build, which can be problematic.